-- Changes in finished product prices and quality down grades, - Higher raw material volumes, and - Two weeks of contribution from the acquisition of Griffin.
+- Changes in finished product prices and quality downgrades, - Higher raw material volumes, and - Two weeks of contribution from the acquisition of Griffin.

-These increases to operating income were partially offset by:
+These factors which contributed to increases in operating income were partially offset by:

-- Acquisition costs and expenses from current year acquisitions, - Increased costs due to current and prior year acquisition activity other than Griffin, - Higher payroll and incentive-related benefits, and - Higher energy costs, primarily related to diesel fuel.
+- Acquisition costs and expense from current year acquisitions, - Increased costs due to current and prior year acquisition activity other than Griffin, - Higher payroll and incentive-related benefits, and - Higher energy costs, primarily related to diesel fuel.